 Not contributing and pulling your weight is an easy way to build resentment.

 DO: Learn to Take Accountability and Say “I’m sorry” When You’re Wrong

-Learning to be accountable for your mistakes is a huge component to any healthy relationship, not merely marriages.
+Learning to be accountable for your mistakes is a huge component of any healthy relationship, not merely marriage.

 Even if your partner doesn’t take accountability for his or her mistakes, it is important that you do.

 Perhaps you taking responsibility and being the bigger person will ignite the same response in them.

 Plus, admitting when you are wrong and offering a sincere apology will show that you want to make things right.
 Overall, this sends a great message.

 Whether you’ve let yourself go, picked up some nasty habits, or have become short-tempered from a job you dislike, it is important to strive to be the best version of yourself in all aspects.

 Taking care of yourself first makes you calmer, happier, and lovelier, therefore, the whole energy that surrounds you will sparkle, including your relationship.
 Believe it or not, people sense your energy.
 Are you positive or negative?

 It is so much easier to be when both are happy and respectful compared to someone who is lazy and doesn’t work to be the best version of themselves.